 Cattle pasturing in these Alpine regions is mainly a problem because of the cow dung that changes the pH of the soil for sensitive plants, but many environmentalists want to preserve tradition and encourage young farmers to return to the area.
-As a result, one Vanil Noir product, L’Etivaz hard cheese made from unpasteurized milk on an open fire matured for 30 months, was the first Swiss cheese to receive an AoC designation in 2000 (since 2013 an AoP = protected certification).
+As a result, one Vanil Noir product, L’Etivaz hard cheese made from unpasteurized milk on an open fire and matured for 30 months, was the first Swiss cheese to receive an AoC designation in 2000 (since 2013 an AoP = protected certification).
 The farmers also keep forests from taking over the landscape with their cutting and herds.

 Legend has it that dwarves known as Bounets Rodzos lived in the lowlands of the Vanil Noir before the cheesemakers and farmers came.
 They were so hardworking the farmers could just sit in front of their homes and watch the day go by while the gnomes toiled.
 But then Capuchin monks turned up and, it is said, were jealous of the Bounets Rodzos.
 The locals wouldn’t listen to them.
 So the monks chased the gnomes into the mountains with magic spells.

 One thing still amuses the dwarves, however, it is said: to throw a stone off the mountain and see how these gather bigger and bigger ones with them as they roll down the hill.
 Mountain guide Cyrille Cantin says: “When you hear stones falling down at the end of the day, and listen very closely, you hear a squeaky laugh.”
 Remind you of Tolkien’s stories?

 In a third film we see the Oberengadine, which boasts “the highest shipping route in Europe”, whose nature saved Friedrich Nietzsche from psychological breakdown.

 The fourth documentary depicts the spectacular Verzascatal (Green Water Valley) in Ticino, “one of the grandest valleys in Europe”, now a tourist hotspot where only a few years ago poverty was rife.
 For a long time, Corippo in the Verzascatal was the smallest commune in Switzerland, with a population of nine, until it merged with neighbours in 2020.
 Doing up Ticino stone houses, known as rustici, for snowbirds has now become a major industry for the valley.